Ukraine faces bitter election in midst of conflict with Russia

 Northwest of the rebels' second stronghold of Luhansk, Kiev said it had taken the town of Lysychansk.

-The war will be central to the campaign and Yatseniuk needs distance from government policy to form a campaign in opposition to Poroshenko's leadership.
+The war will be central to the campaign and Yatseniuk needs distance from government policy to form a campaign in opposition to Poroshenko's leadership said.

-Poroshenko, a pro-Western businessman who has been in various governments over the years, comfortably won the May presidential election, pushing Tymoshenko, a former prime minister jailed under Yanukovich, into distant second place.
+Poroshenko, who has been in various governments over the years, is a pro-Western businessman, one of the first Ukrainian politicians to visit the protest camp in Kiev.

+He has never engaged in name-calling with Tymoshenko, who repeatedly referred to him as an oligarch during campaigning for the presidential election.

-Tymoshenko has seen her personal ratings and those of her party slip since she was imprisoned for abuse of office and she hopes Yatseniuk can help their party recover.
+Tymoshenko has seen her personal ratings and those of her party slip since she was imprisoned by Yanukovich for abuse of office and hopes Yatseniuk can help the party recover.

+"Clearly there will be an attempt to shift responsibility for the situation in the country," Yakymenko said.

-(additional reporting by Pavel Polityuk and Gabriela Baczynska in Kiev, Aleksander Vasovic in Donetsk, writing by Elizabeth Piper, editing by Philippa Fletcher and Gareth Jones)
+(additional reporting by Pavel Polityuk in Kiev, Aleksander Vasovic in Donetsk, writing by Elizabeth Piper, editing by Philippa Fletcher)